 BEST MADE IN MEXICO

 It’s still surprisingly easy to find genuine huaraches made in Mexico.
 One such pair is these handcrafted Dona Michi Huaraches.
 They’re slightly on the dressy side, meaning they’ll look great with pants and a button-up or sweater, but they still look great with pool or beach attire.
 And despite their upscale, preppy look and handmade status the sandals come in at a reasonable $40.
+And, hey, they’re patterned, making them one of the most unique pairs here.

 5. El Charro Mexican Huarache Sandals